Mercerenies/a-turtles-troll/README.md

   minutes)
 * Torches and other lights now turn into redstone torches rather than dropping when you look at them
+* The slow slab effect and wither rose effect are both disabled if you're wearing boots, similar to grass poison now

 # Version 1.3